jhpyle/docassemble/_docs/docker.md

 # Upgrading docassemble when using Docker

-As new versions of **docassemble** become available, you can obtain the latest version by running:
+As new versions of **docassemble** become available, you can obtain the latest version by running this within the "docassemble" directory:

 {% highlight bash %}
 docker pull jhpyle/docassemble